S&P 500 dips off record high, Dow rises on bank earnings

-(Reuters) - The S&P 500 dipped after hitting a record high for the fourth session in five and the Dow Industrials rose on Wednesday, as Wall Street banks kicked off earnings season with first-quarter numbers that lifted hopes for a strong corporate rebound.
+The S&P 500 (.SPX) dipped after hitting a record high for the fourth session in five and the Dow Industrials (.DJI) rose on Wednesday, as Wall Street banks kicked off earnings season with first-quarter numbers that lifted hopes for a strong corporate rebound.

-Goldman Sachs Group Inc rose 3.4% after it reported a massive jump in profit, capitalizing on record levels of global dealmaking activity.
+Goldman Sachs Group Inc (GS.N) rose 3.4% after it reported a massive jump in profit, capitalizing on record levels of global dealmaking activity. read more

-JPMorgan Chase & Co’s shares fell 1.4% even as the largest U.S. bank’s earnings jumped almost 400%, as it released more than $5 billion in reserves to cover coronavirus-driven loan defaults.
+JPMorgan Chase & Co's (JPM.N) shares fell 1.4% even as the largest U.S. bank's earnings jumped almost 400%, as it released more than $5 billion in reserves to cover coronavirus-driven loan defaults. read more

-Wells Fargo & Co jumped 5.5% after the bank bounced back to a profit of almost $5 billion, ahead of Wall Street estimates, as it reduced bad loan provisions and got a grip on costs tied to its sales practices scandal.
+Wells Fargo & Co (WFC.N) jumped 5.5% after the bank bounced back to a profit of almost $5 billion, ahead of Wall Street estimates, as it reduced bad loan provisions and got a grip on costs tied to its sales practices scandal. read more

 "The bank earnings were strong, but the market expected them to be strong," said Christopher Grisanti, chief equity strategist at MAI Capital Management.